nrktkt/tail/benchmark.md

 as a consequence, other objects may be moved from young to old heap unnecessarily.

-note that this difference is only applicable to methods that use primitives. any method using objects or wrapped primitives is going to generate the same amount of objects each loop.
+note that this difference is only applicable to methods that use primitives. any method using objects or boxed primitives is going to generate the same amount of objects each loop.

 ## Performance